kyrixdev/API-Zoom-Website/README.md

 # API-Zoom-Website
-A platform to deploy , delete, start, edit your zoom meetings just from your website
+A platform to deploy , or manage your meetings just from your website using Zoom API